 Am I Hungry?
-Principles
+Mindful Eating Principles

-Non-diet: Whether you call it intuitive eating, mindful eating, or the non-diet approach, Am I Hungry? utilizes a non-restrictive methodology that promotes the fearless enjoyment of all food without restriction, deprivation, or guilt.
+Whether you call it intuitive eating, mindful eating, or the non-diet approach, Am I Hungry? utilizes a non-restrictive methodology that promotes the fearless enjoyment of all food without restriction, deprivation, or guilt.
 As people heal their relationship with food, they begin to make choices that support the balanced, vibrant life they crave.

 As we become more aware of our physical state, thoughts, feelings, and actions in the here and now, we are able to choose our actions (response-ability) rather than continue to react out of habit (re-act out the past).
 With mindful eating, instead of trying to stay in control then subsequently feeling out of control, individuals learn to be in charge of their decisions.

 People tell us that we are really good at what we do!

 The mission of Am I Hungry? is to change the way the world thinks about eating.
 To that end, we work really hard to provide top-notch programs and training to effectively create that shift.

-One of our strengths is that we utilize a variety of adult-learning methods to keep participants curious, engaged, and evolving.
-Each session is designed to be highly interactive and experiential and employ auditory, visual, and kinesthetic techniques that compliment a range of learning styles.
+- Effective Learning: One of our strengths is that we utilize a variety of adult-learning methods to keep participants curious, engaged, and evolving.
+Each workshop is designed to be highly interactive and experiential and employ auditory, visual, and kinesthetic techniques that compliment a range of learning styles.

-But ultimately, it is our mission that makes the difference!
+But ultimately, it is our passion and mission to change the way the world thinks about eating that makes the real difference!